tuladhar/Python-for-SysAdmin/README.md

 ## Decoding is from JSON to python(final type)

-# other commands
+## other commands

-iterencode(o)
+- `iterencode(o)`
-Encode the given object, o, and yield each string representation as available.
+-Encode the given object, o, and yield each string representation as available.
 For example:

 for chunk in json.JSONEncoder().iterencode(bigobject):
     mysocket.write(chunk)

--sort-keys
+    ` -sort-keys`
-Sort the output of dictionaries alphabetically by key.
+-Sort the output of dictionaries alphabetically by key.

--h, --help¶
+`-h, --help¶`
-help box
+- help box

-infile
+`infile`
-to check your Json file for syntax
+-to check your Json file for syntax

-outfile
+`outfile`
-Write the output of the infile to the given outfile
+-Write the output of the infile to the given outfile

-# note
+## note
 If the optional infile and outfile arguments are not specified, sys.stdin and sys.stdout will be used respectively:

- json.tool
+ `json.tool `
- to validate and pretty-print JSON objects.
+- to validate and pretty-print JSON objects.

- raw_decode
+ `raw_decode`
- This can be used to decode a JSON document from a string that may have extraneous data at the end.
+- This can be used to decode a JSON document from a string that may have extraneous data at the end.

 #### [Learn More about JSON Module](https://docs.python.org/3.7/library/json.html)